NSF Research Traineeship (NRT) 2017

 |From:||Office of the Vice Chancellor for Research & Graduate Education|

-For both tracks, strategic collaborations with the private sector, non-governmental organizations (NGOs), government agencies, national laboratories, field stations, teaching and learning centers, museums, and academic partners are encouraged.
+The NRT program addresses both workforce development, emphasizing broad participation, and institutional capacity building needs in graduate education.
+For both tracks, strategic collaborations with the private sector, non-governmental organizations (NGOs), government agencies, national laboratories, field stations, teaching and learning centers, informal science centers, and academic partners are encouraged.

 Internal Competition Application Instructions